Deposits

 Axis Bank's Recurring Deposit helps you build your savings through systematic deposits every month.
 Open a Recurring Deposit online with minimum monthly instalments of ₹500 and tenures ranging from 6 months to 10 years.

-Disclaimer: This article is for information purpose only.
-The views expressed in this article are personal and do not necessarily constitute the views of Axis Bank Ltd. and its employees.
-Axis Bank Ltd. and/or the author shall not be responsible for any direct / indirect loss or liability incurred by the reader for taking any financial decisions based on the contents and information.
-Please consult your financial advisor before making any financial decision.
+Disclaimer: This article is intended solely for informational purposes.
+The views expressed in this article are personal.
+Axis Bank and/or the author shall not be liable for any direct or indirect loss or liability incurred by the reader arising from reliance on the content herein.
+Readers are advised to consult a qualified financial advisor before making any financial decisions.
+Axis Bank does not endorse or guarantee the accuracy of any third-party content or links included in this article.

 Look through our knowledge section for helpful blogs and articles.